The best puppy food for Boxers is designed to promote healthy growth and development.

 Seeing the AAFCO logo is not an official endorsement and the AAFCO does not regulate or test dog food.

-Young puppies (less than six months of age) often eat three times per day: once in the morning, once at mid-day, and once in the evening.
+Young puppies (less than six months of age) often eat four times per day, spread evenly from morning until early evening.

-Older puppies (six months of age to adulthood) typically transition to eating twice per day: once in the morning and once in the evening.
+Older puppies (six months of age to adulthood) typically transition to eating three times per day, then once or twice at adulthood.

-Fresh water should always be available during and between mealtimes.
+Fresh water should always be available during the day, even when potty training.

 You want to look for these exact words on any puppy food you choose.